THE JOURNEY TO LEGO HOUSE

-In the rocket the kids will challenge their climbing skills while crawling from platform to platform.
+In the rocket, the kids can challenge their climbing skills while crawling from platform to platform.

 PERHAPS RIDING THE TOPSY TURVY WIND?

-The steel wire is designed to challenge the kids' physical skills.
+The steel pole is designed to challenge the kids' physical skills.
 The structure invites them to explore how to enter the helicopter, but also to climb and swing in new and different ways.

 OR SIMPLY ARRIVING ON FOOT?

 The giant swing behind the camel consists of 7 different swings - each with its own challenge.
-The short swing has the fastest pace but longer ones will reach higher up in the sky.
+The short swing has the fastest pace but the taller ones will reach even higher up in the sky.

-At every playground you will find classic polaroid frames which invite people to take a snapshot, perpetuating family memories and the experience at LEGO house.
+At each playground you will find classic polaroid frames, which invite people to take a snapshot, perpetuating family memories and the experience at LEGO house.

 TAKE A SNAPSHOT ON YOUR WAY

-The forest playground is for the smallest kids with small challenges with easy contact to mom and dad.
-The forest is a small labyrinth with animals and mountains.
+The forest playground is for the smallest kids with small challenges and easy contact with caregivers.
+The forest forms a small labyrinth with animals and mountains to explore.